infobloxopen/terraform-provider-bloxone/docs/resources/dhcp_host.md

 - `ophid` (String) The on-prem host ID.
 - `provider_id` (String) External provider identifier.
 - `tags` (Map of String) The tags of the on-prem host in JSON format.
+- `tags_all` (Map of String) The tags of the on-prem host in JSON format including default tags.
 - `type` (String) Defines the type of host.
 Allowed values:  * _bloxone_ddi_: host type is BloxOne DDI,  * _microsoft_azure_: host type is Microsoft Azure,  * _amazon_web_service_: host type is Amazon Web Services.  * _microsoft_active_directory_: host type is Microsoft Active Directory.

 <a id="nestedblock--timeouts"></a>